22 July 2020

 Lore Frisch was born in 1925 in Schwindegg, Bavaria, as Eleonora Frisch, daughter of a painter from Bad Reichenhall.
 She took ballet lessons during her school days.

 During the Second World War, she worked as a nurse, and when stationed in Ost Friesland, she joined the theatre company Wanderfrühne Ostfriesische Kammerspiele Leer.
 Lore Frisch initially worked there as a prompter, tailor, and stage painter.
 Later she also took on stage roles.
 In 1948 she had appearances in Ingolstadt and at Munich theaters.
-She received acting lessons from Martin Hellberg and worked temporarily as a broadcaster, stenographer, and as a nurse.
+She received acting lessons from Martin Hellberg and worked temporarily as a broadcaster, stenographer, and nurse.

 In the early 1950s, Lore Frisch appeared in three Heimat films, shot in Bavaria.
 In the comedy Der weißblaue Löwe/The Blue and White Lion (Werner Jacobs, Olf Fischer, 1952), she played the daughter of Wastl Witt.
 She then appeared in the family drama Junges Herz voll Liebe/Young Heart Full of Love (Paul May, 1953), in which a boy (Hans Brenner) loses his parents in an avalanche, and becomes devoted to the animals on his farm.
 The third film was the comedy Ehestreik/Marriage Strike (Joe Stöckel, 1953) with Erich Auer.
 It was a remake of the 1935 film of the same title directed by Georg Jacoby.

-In the film comedy Der Ochse von Kulm/The ox of Kulm (Martin Hellberg, 1955), she played the wife of a Bavarian farmer who rebels against the American occupying powers.
+Martin Hellberg, who had moved to the GDR in 1949, brought her to DEFA in 1954, where she had a prolific career.
+At the DEFA dubbing studios, Frisch met European stars such as Giovanna Ralli and Marina Vlady.
+She also appeared in the film 52 Wochen sind ein Jahr/52 Weeks Make A Year (Richard Groschopp, 1955).
+In the film comedy Der Ochse von Kulm/The Ox of Kulm (Martin Hellberg, 1955), she played the wife of a Bavarian farmer who rebels against the American occupying powers.
 In 1956, she made her most successful film Zar und Zimmermann/The Czar and the Carpenter (Hans Müller, 1956), a period piece musical comedy that also ran in the BRD.
 It is set around the Russian Czar Peter the Great's secret visit to the Dutch Republic to study shipbuilding in the Seventeenth Century.

-In Zar und Zimmermann/The Czar and the Carpenter, czar Peter I (Bert Fortell), incognito as Peter Michailow, works in the Dutch Republic in the little town of Saardam [a pun on the real village of Zaandam where the real Peter I stayed], learning to build ships.
+In Zar und Zimmermann/The Czar and the Carpenter, Czar Peter I (Bert Fortell), incognito as Peter Michailow, works in the Dutch Republic in the little town of Saardam [a pun on the real village of Zaandam where the real Peter I stayed], learning to build ships.
 He trades places with a fellow Russian carpenter, Peter Iwanow (Günther Haack), to escape foreign ambassadors and the pushy, greedy mayor Van Bett (Willy Kleinau).
-While the French ambassador has recognised the czar, the English ambassador and the mayor think Iwanow is the czar, creating all kinds of misunderstandings.
-Meanwhile, both Peters are in love with Marie (Frisch), who cannot decide which one she'll go for, and even Marie is fooled by the fake czar.
+While the French ambassador has recognised the Czar, the English ambassador and the mayor think Iwanow is the Czar, creating all kinds of misunderstandings.
+Meanwhile, both Peters are in love with Marie (Frisch), who cannot decide which one she'll go for, and even Marie is fooled by the fake Czar.

 Lore Frisch